 Abort System Shutdown

 By default when we issue shutdown command the computer will not shut down immediately.
-There is 60 seconds wait time before shutdown.
-We can cancel the shutdown operation with
+There are 60 seconds wait time before shutdown.
+We can cancel the shutdown operation with which

 > shutdown /a